What Makes This N26 Review Different?

 Lastly, N26 is completely free for most people.
 This also often attracts a customer base that also makes the most noise when things go wrong or their privileges (e.g. unlimited ATM withdrawals) are taken away.

 All businesses have the right to not accept customers that don’t meet their requirements.
-Temporary residents don’t really make great customers, with limited visas, no financial history, less job prospects, and often living on a budget – and this includes a lot of expats.
+Temporary residents don’t really make great customers, with limited visas, no financial history, fewer job prospects, and often living on a budget – and this includes a lot of expats.

 In fact, the Australian passport is no longer a valid form of ID to open an account through the app, as Australians had been abusing the system so much.
 This meant that I had to physically walk to a post office with my passport and visa to get verified – not as convenient, sure, but also not a big deal.